 Technique

 The technique used could also influence the outcome.
-A sharp, focused bite directed at a specific point on the finger might be more effective than a more general, diffuse bite.
+And a sharp, focused bite directed at a specific point on the finger might be more effective than a more general, diffuse bite.
 The angle of the bite and the position of the fingers could also play a role.

 Real-World Scenarios and Case Studies